OrchardCMS/OrchardCore/src/docs/reference/modules/Media/README.md

     }
 ```

-To configure the `StaticFileOptions` in more detail, including event handlers, for the Media Library `StaticFileMiddleware` apply
+To configure the `StaticFileOptions` in more detail, including event handlers, for the Media Library `StaticFileMiddleware` apply:

 ```
 services.PostConfigure<MediaOptions>(o => ...);
 ```

-To configure the `ImageSharpMiddleware` in more detail, including event handlers, apply :
+To configure the `ImageSharpMiddleware` in more detail, including event handlers, apply:

 ```
 services.PostConfigure<ImageSharpMiddlewareOptions>(o => ...);